 Kodak Luma 350

 Being incredibly easy to travel with does have its tradeoffs.
 The projector's speaker starts to taper out in quality when it reaches the higher end of the spectrum.
-Moreover, the KODAK Luma 350 only middle-of-the-road battery life, projecting for only about two hours before shutting off.
+Moreover, the KODAK Luma 350 has only middle-of-the-road battery life, projecting for only about two hours before shutting off.
 These issues shouldn't deter you if portability is your primary concern, because with seamless Bluetooth connectivity, and an AUX port, this projector can easily connect to a stronger audio output.

 Best Bang for Your Buck